 Adjacent to San Telmo is Lago Martiánez.
 Also known as Costa Martiánez Tourist Complex, this has your entertainment and leisure needs covered with its artificial seawater swimming pools, a large lake, gardens, terraces, islands, viewpoints, cultural spaces, bars and restaurants.

-It’s a useful, and reasonably priced, option for relaxation and cooling off if your accommodation does not have a pool and you don’t fancy the beach.
+It’s a useful and reasonably priced option for relaxation and cooling off if your accommodation does not have a pool and you don’t fancy the beach.

 8. Experience local life in Plaza del Charco

-Watch life go by as locals chat on wooden benches in the shade of the Canary palms and Indian laurel trees as children have fun in the playground.
+One of the best things to do in Puerto de la Cruz is to watch life go by as locals chat on wooden benches in the shade of the Canary palms and Indian laurel trees as children have fun in the playground.

 9. Visit Castillo San Felipe